mikesmallhelp/wacat/README.md

 - detects error strings from the web pages
   - you give error strings in a parameter file
 - can read form inputs from external files (for example from resources like https://github.com/0xspade/Combined-Wordlists?tab=readme-ov-file)
+- supports basic authentication
+  - you give authentication configuration in a JSON file

 wacat uses the [Playwright](https://playwright.dev/) tool internally.